Solar Entertainment: New management

 On September 1, 2014, Jack City ended its run on free TV due to the preparations being made by BEAM 31 for the incoming transition to ISDB-T digital television, though it continues to be broadcast as a separate cable channel.
 However, Jack City continued to broadcast on cable networks until March 21, 2015.
 After Jack City's closure to free TV, BEAM aired under blocktime programs from various local production and religious companies.
-On November 15, 2014, BEAM began being carried on SkyCable and Destiny Cable subscribers (per compliance with NTC's "must-carry" basis).
+On November 15, 2014, BEAM began being carried on Sky Cable and Destiny Cable subscribers (per compliance with NTC's "must-carry" basis).
 This move resulted of Jack City in a change of its channel assignment for SkyCable and Destiny Cable subscribers, as well as several pay TV companies.

 In 2015, Solar Entertainment Corporation launched the #1stonPHTV brand of Solar channels for ETC, 2nd Avenue, Jack TV, Jack City and My Movie Channel, with the brand implemented on January 6, 2015.
 Since then, all SEC channels broadcast first-run foreign television programs with the hashtag #1stonPHTV (First on Philippine TV), which was formerly known as "Match Airing" (ETC), "Playing 1st" (Jack TV), "The Newest in the US" and "FastCast" (2nd Avenue) and "See It First" (Jack City).

 The Game Channel, after almost three years on broadcasting, selling or ceased on February 28, 2015.
 The channel space was taken over by My Movie Channel on March 1.

 On March 22, 2015, Jack City was replaced by CT, thus becoming independent from its parent network.
 Upon launch, the channel broadened its programming focus by adding talk shows, sitcoms and men's lifestyle programs to its roster.

 On March 26, 2015, Solar Entertainment announced its broadcast of the "Fight Of The Century" between Manny Pacquiao and Floyd Mayweather Jr. on May 3, 2015.
 As stated in a press conference that day, it was broadcast on May 3 via delayed broadcast in three major television stations in the Philippines, ABS-CBN, TV5, and GMA Network (who waived its exclusive contract with Solar to allow its multi-network coverage, but maintained its exclusive live broadcast on its radio division), with Solar Sports as its main content provider for this historic event in boxing.

 On July 1, 2015, My Movie Channel ceased broadcasting.
 The closure or selling was announced by Solar a day before.